JohnClarkeAU/udacity_02_trivia_project/frontend/README.md

 The frontend app was built using create-react-app.
 In order to run the app in development mode use ```npm start```.
 You can change the script in the ```package.json``` file.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.<br>
+The page will reload if you make edits.

+### To start the frontend app
+In your terminal change to the `frontend` folder and run `npm start` which will load the application and then open the application in your browser.

 ```bash
 npm start